jonnonz1/nz-statute-book/acts/public/2019/partnership-law-act-2019.md

   (b) the surviving or continuing partners carry on the business of the firm with its capital or assets without any final settlement of accounts as between the firm and A or A’s estate.
 (2) A or A’s estate is entitled, at the option of A or A’s personal representative, to— (a) a share of the profits that are made after the dissolution of the partnership and that the court finds to be attributable to the use of A’s share of the partnership assets; or
-  (b) interest at the rate of 5% per year on the amount of A’s share of the partnership assets.
+  (b) interest on the amount of A’s share of the partnership assets.
+(2A) The interest—
+  (a) is payable from the date of dissolution of the partnership; and (b) must be calculated in accordance with Schedule 2 of the Interest on Money Claims Act 2016.
 (3) Subsection (2) does not apply if there is an agreement to the contrary.

 ### 80 Option to purchase share of outgoing or deceased partner